-The cloud has made cybersecurity more tricky, as a series of interconnected devices have created a wider surface area for cyber-attackers to penetrate a firewall.
+The cloud has made cyber security more tricky, as a series of interconnected devices have created a wider surface area for cyberattackers to penetrate a firewall.
 All connections of the cloud infrastructure should be analysed to identify where threats and vulnerabilities could be located.

 Staying ahead of cyber criminals

 Cybercriminals are becoming more and more innovative in their attack methods.
-Cybersecurity teams need to also take an innovative and creative approach to preventative plans in anticipation of ever-evolving threats.
+Cybersecurity teams also need to take an innovative and creative approach to preventative plans in anticipation of ever-evolving threats.

 It is essential for an organisation to safeguard its data and assets.
-A SOC can protect a network and ensure that an organisation is less vulnerable to attacks, which provides a peace of mind for customers and employees.
+A SOC can protect a network and ensure that an organisation is less vulnerable to attacks, which provides peace of mind for customers and employees.